Islam during the Ming dynasty: Integration

 Muslim customs of dress and food also underwent a synthesis with Chinese culture.
 The Islamic modes of dress and dietary rules were maintained within a Chinese cultural framework.
-Chinese Islamic cuisine is heavily influenced by Beijing cuisine, with nearly all cooking methods identical, and differs only in material due to religious restrictions.
+Chinese Islamic cuisine is heavily influenced by Beijing cuisine, with nearly all cooking methods identical, and differing only in material due to religious restrictions.
 As a result, northern Islamic cuisine is often included as part of Beijing cuisine.

 During the Ming dynasty, Chinese Islamic traditions of writing began to develop, including the practice of writing Chinese using the Arabic script (xiaojing) and distinctly Chinese forms of decorative calligraphy.
 The script is used extensively in mosques in eastern China, and to a lesser extent in Gansu, Ningxia, and Shaanxi.
 A famous Sini calligrapher is Hajji Noor Deen Mi Guangjiang.

 Mosque Architecture began to follow traditional Chinese architecture.
 A good example is the Great Mosque of Xi'an, whose current buildings date from the Ming dynasty.
 Western Chinese mosques were more likely to incorporate minarets and domes while eastern Chinese mosques were more likely to look like pagodas.

-In time, the Muslims who were descendants of immigrants from Muslim countries began to speak local dialects and to read in Chinese Language.

-In Qinghai, the Salar Muslims voluntarily came under Ming dynasty rule.
-The Salar clan leaders each capitulated to the Ming dynasty around 1370.
-The chief of the four upper clans around this time was Han Pao-yuan and Ming granted him office of centurion, it was at this time the people of his four clans took Han as their surname.
-The other chief Han Shan-pa of the four lower Salar clans got the same office from Ming, and his clans were the ones who took Ma as their surname.

-By the middle of the 16th century occasional Europeans who had a chance to travel in China start reporting on the existence and the way of life of the Chinese Muslims.
-The Portuguese smuggler Galeote Pereira, who was captured off the Fujian coast in 1549, and then spent a few years in Fujian and Guangxi, has a few pages on the Chinese Muslims ("Moors" to the Portuguese) in his report (published 1565).
-He felt that in both places the Muslim community was quickly assimilating into the Chinese mainstream.